AZ1688/AI-ML-Cyber-Program-Management/README.md

   - hard to map internal controls to supply chain vendors for equivalent or better control
   - no continous worksstreams for cyber security
   - difficult to set monthly or quarterly improvement target with concret work efforts
+  - lots of projects/workstream, not continously improved or measured, no single source of truth
+  - lack of vision for what are possible and what is best fit given a context

 # Sample Use Cases